mondoohq/docs/docs/platform/security/posture/vulnerabilities.md

 ### Risk factors

-Risk factors are attributes that can elevate the risk that a CVE poses to your organization.
+Risk factors are attributes that can raise or lower the risk that a CVE poses to your organization.
 CVEs can have their own risk factors:

 | Icon                                                             | Risk factor                                                                                                                                                 |
 | ---------------------------------------------------------------- | ----------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | ![Exploitable icon](/img/platform/security/exploitable.png)      | **Exploitable** CVEs have known exploits in the wild.
 Attackers know how to breach a system using this vulnerability and have already shown it can be done. |
 | ![Remote execution icon](/img/platform/security/remote-exec.png) | **Remote execution** CVEs are known to present remote code execution over the network.
 They let an attacker run malicious code on a target system.          |

-Mondoo also flags a CVE if the _assets_ that contain the CVE have factors that increase or decrease risk:
+Mondoo also flags a CVE if the _assets_ that contain the CVE have factors that increase or decrease risk.
+These are _contextual_ risk factors for a CVE:

 | Icon                                          | Risk factor                                                                              |
 | --------------------------------------------- | ---------------------------------------------------------------------------------------- |